Is your child aware about the difference between good touch and bad touch? Have you tried explaining it to them?

 2) Talk easy

 Well, we just discussed that parents should reduce the mushy talk and sometimes discuss the facts.
-Now, I’m telling you the opposite.
-Wondering why?
+But now, I’m telling you the opposite.

 “Take it easy.
-Talk causally and initiate the ‘touch-talk’ during playtime or dinner table conversation.” says Dhriti, a Mumbai-based school co-ordinator.
+Also, try to let these conversations happen naturally, like during playtime or dinner table,” says Dhriti, a Mumbai-based school co-ordinator.
 I’m sure you agree!

 3) What does your undie cover?